jcsaezal/panbuild/README.md

 ## Installation

-Apart from [`pandoc`][pandoc], installing the latest version of `panbuild` requires [Python], a programming language that comes pre-installed on Linux and Mac OS X, and which can be easily installed on [Windows].
+Apart from installing [`pandoc`][pandoc], using the latest version of `panbuild` requires [Python], a programming language that comes pre-installed on Linux and Mac OS X, and which can be easily installed on [Windows].
 Panbuild works with both Python v2.7 and v3.x.

 The installation also requires `pip`, a program that downloads and installs modules from the Python Package Index ([PyPI]) or from a specified URL.
 On Mac OS X, it typically comes installed with your Python distribution.
 On Windows, make sure you choose to install `pip` during the installation of Python (latest Python installers provide such an option).
 On a Debian-based system (including Ubuntu), you can install `pip` (as root) as follows: